Local-Connectivity-Lab/netbot/docs/netbot-usage.md

 Should be the same as `/scn teams blocked`.

 ## Ticket Commands

-The `/tickets` command is used to information about tickets in Redmine
+The `/ticket` command is used to information about tickets in Redmine

+### /ticket query me
+- The the list of tickets for *me* (you, the reader) to work on

-### /tickets
+### /ticket query [term]
-- My tickets

-### /tickets team
-- Tickets assigned to team [team]

-### /tickets user
-- Tickets assigned to a specific [user]

-### /tickets query-term
-- Full text search for all tickets (open and closed) that match the query-term
+- *term* can be a user, a team or any term that will be used for a full text search for tickets (open and closed) that match the *term*.

-### /ticket 42
-- Show ticket info for ticket 42

-### /ticket 42 details
+### /ticket details [ticket-id]
-- Show ticket 42 with all notes (in a decent format)
+- Show ticket *ticket-id* with full details.

+### /ticket new [title]
+- Create a new ticket, with the associated title.
+This will also create a new Discord thread for the ticket.
+If the command is issued in an existing thread, that thread is used and synched with redmine.

+### /ticket thread [ticket-id]
+- Create a new discord thread from an existing ticket *ticket-id*, using the ticket title as the thread title.
+The thread is created in the channel it is invoked in, and all notes from the existing ticket are copied into the thread.

-### /ticket 42 assign
+### /ticket assign [ticket-id]
-- Assign ticket 42 to yourself (the invoking user)
+- Assign ticket *ticket-id* to yourself (the invoking user)
-- `/ticket 42 assign @bob` would assign ticket 42 to Bob.

-### /ticket 42 unassign
+### /ticket unassign [ticket-id]
-- Mark ticket 42 new and unassigned.
+- Mark ticket *ticket-id* new and unassigned.

-### /ticket 42 progress
+### /ticket progress [ticket-id]
--  Set ticket 42 it to in-progress.
+-  Mark ticket *ticket-id* to in-progress and assign it to yourself.

-### /ticket 42 resolve
+### /ticket resolve [ticket-id]
-- Mark the ticket resolved.
+- Mark ticket *ticket-id* resolved.

-### /new Title of a new ticket to be created
-- Create a new ticket with the supplied title.
-- FUTURE: Will popup a modal dialog to collect ...
-- OR just supply params with default values for tracker, etc.